jaeilers/NSAttributedStringBuilder/fastlane/README.md

 [bundle exec] fastlane test
 ```

 Run tests for a specific platform.
-Use --env to select an environment. (ios, macos, tvos or watchos)
+Use --env to select an environment. (ios, macos, tvos, watchos or visionos)

 ### code_coverage_all